zeroQiaoba/Video-Segment-Toolkit/README.md

 # Video Segment Toolkit
-target: Split long videos into several segments according to input transcript of videos.
+Target: Split long videos into several segments according to input transcript of videos.
 Then we can label segments through labelling toolkit.
 We provide three segmentment approach.
 - type 1：
   - 1 filter according to lens (gain video in [`min_len`, `max_len`])
   - 2 filter according to how much frames in the video has faces (`min_score`)